SUNRUSE-Junk-Drawer/sunruse-influx-libraries/readme.md

 The NPM package both contains these libraries, and a small JavaScript module for finding the absolute paths to them.
 Call with the name of the library you wish to find as a string as the argument to get the absolute path returned as a string.

 # Testing
-Assertions are included, but are not ran by this project.
-Instead, they should be ran by each individual platform's build process.
+Assertions are included, and can be ran for the "sunruse-influx-platforms-javascript" platform using "grunt watch".
+However, they should be ran by each individual platform's build process.
 To do this, assuming a Jasmine environment, call the NPM package's "selfTest" function with a platform instance to run under.

 # Libraries
 The names of these libraries are listed as an array of strings in the NPM package's "list" property.